The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Asymmetry of quantum states

 In the constrained-dynamical point of view, we characterized the asymmetry properties of a state as those features that are required to determine whether any pair of states are reversibly interconvertible by symmetric operations.

 It seems natural in this point of view, to use dynamical concepts to describe and study asymmetry.
 For example if the symmetry group under consideration is the rotation group, then we may use angular momentum to describe asymmetry: we know that if the expectation value of any component of the angular momentum is nonzero then the state necessarily breaks the rotational symmetry and so is asymmetric.
 Moreover according to Noether's theorem, in an isotropic closed time evolution every component of the angular momentum is conserved.
-We can generalize this result to symmetric reversible transformations on open systems using a Carnot style of argument ---in a reversible transformation the environment cannot be a source of angular momentum and therefore if a transformation can be achieved reversibly on the system alone, then it must conserve all components of angular momentum (on pain of allowing a cycle that generates arbitrary amounts of angular momentum).
-It follows that the angular momentum is a function of the $G$-equivalence class.
-Clearly, the dynamical concepts provide a useful framework for describing asymmetry.
+We can generalize this result to symmetric reversible transformations on open systems using a Carnot style of argument --- in a reversible transformation the environment cannot be a source of angular momentum and therefore if a transformation can be achieved reversibly on the system alone, then it must conserve all components of angular momentum (on pain of allowing a cycle that generates arbitrary amounts of angular momentum).
+It follows that the expectation value of angular momentum is a function of the $G$-equivalence class, i.e. it is the same for all states in the same G-equivalence class.

-On the other hand, as we pointed out in the introduction, information-theoretic concepts are also useful for the study of asymmetry.
-Consider the example in which one of two distant parties is trying to communicate a secretly chosen direction to the other party by sending a quantum system.
-The quantum system is prepared such that the receiver can learn about the chosen direction by performing some measurement on it.
-This is in fact a specific case of a more general set of communication protocols in which one chooses a message $g\in G$ according to a measure over the group and then sends the state $\mathcal{U}(g)[\rho]$ where $\rho$ is some fixed state.
-We call any set of states of the form $\{ \mathcal{U}(g)[\rho]\mid g\in G \}$ a \emph{covariant set}.

-We now argue that one can reasonably define the asymmetry properties of a state $\rho$ as those properties that determine the effectiveness of using the covariant set $\{ \mathcal{U}(g)[\rho] : g\in G \}$ to communicate a message $g\in G$.
+So clearly, dynamical concepts provide a useful framework for describing asymmetry.
+In the next section we show that information-theoretic concepts are also useful for the study of asymmetry.